kunchuntsai/property-map/README.md

    ```

 Note: Keep your API key confidential.
 The `.env` files are already included in `.gitignore` to ensure your API key is not committed to the repository.

+## Todo List

+The following items are planned for future development:

+- OCR functionality needs verification

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.